utdata/icj-project-template/README.md

 All **pages** are kept in the root of the `src/njk/` folder.
 Each `.njk` file created here becomes an HTML page in `docs/`, and therefore a page on your website.

 - The page `src/njk/index.njk` is the main website page that _extends_ `src/njk/_layouts/base.njk`.
 You are coding only the main content of the page, and inheriting all the nav and other framework from the layout.
 - The page `src/njk/detail-page.njk` _extends_ the `src/njk/_layouts/detail.njk` layout, which is already extending `base.njk`.
-It allows you to have a different structure than the index file, yet still reuse it for many other pages.
+It allows you to have a different structure for your content, yet still reuse navigation and such from the base layout.

 ### Using data in Nunjucks templates

 Nunjucks has special [tags to apply logic](https://mozilla.github.io/nunjucks/templating.html#tags), like looping through data within templates.

-Most data should be saved as key-value pairs or as an array in the `src/njk/_data/data.json`.
+Most data should be saved as key-value pairs in a javascript array in the `src/njk/_data/data.json`.
 An example might be this:

 ```json
   "books": [